sjgutta/sjgutta-personal-portfolio/README.md

 - I'm interested in pursuing a career in analytics, applying my Computer Science background.
 I'm specifically interested in the field of sports analytics.
 - Email: gutta@usc.edu or sjgutta@gmail.com
 - Cell: 321-507-8515
-- To learn more about my past experience, you can view my LinkedIN profile at https://www.linkedin.com/in/sajan-gutta/ or my resume at [LINK COMING SOON].
+- To learn more about my past experience, you can view my LinkedIN profile at https://www.linkedin.com/in/sajan-gutta/ or my resume which is in a pdf file above, located in this directory.

 ## Languages/APIs/Libraries
 This is not an exhaustive list but covers the languages and libraries that I have the most experience and knowledge working with.